MicrosoftDocs/fabric-docs/docs/admin/enable-service-principal-admin-apis.md

 To enable service principal authentication for Fabric APIs, follow these steps:

 1. [Create a Microsoft Entra app](/entra/identity-platform/howto-create-service-principal-portal).
 You can skip this step if you already have a Microsoft Entra app you want to use.
-Take note of the App-Id for later steps.
+Take note of the app ID which you'll need in later steps.

     >[!IMPORTANT]
     > Make sure the app you use doesn't have any admin-consent required permissions for Fabric set on it in the Azure portal.
 [See how to check whether your app has any such permissions](#how-to-check-if-your-app-has-admin-consent-required-permissions).

 2. Create a new Microsoft Entra [Security Group](/entra/fundamentals/how-to-manage-groups) and make sure to select **Security** as the Group type.
 You can skip this step if you already have a Microsoft Entra security group you'd like to use.

-3. Add your App-Id as a member of the security group you created.
+3. Add your app ID as a member of the security group you created.
 To do so:
     1. Navigate to **Azure portal > Microsoft Entra ID > Groups**, and choose the security group you created in *Step 2*.
     2. Select **Add Members**.

 4. Enable the Fabric admin settings:
     1. Sign in to the Fabric admin portal.
 You need to be a Fabric admin to see the tenant settings page.
-    2. Under **Admin API settings**, select switch for the type of admin APIs you want to enable:
+    2. Under **Admin API settings**, select the switch for the type of admin APIs you want to enable:
         * Service principals can access read-only admin APIs
         * Service principals can access admin APIs used for update

-5. Set the toggle to **Enabled**, and then select the **Specific security groups** radio button and add the security group you created in *Step 2* in the text field that appears below it.
+5. Set the toggle to **Enabled**.

+6. Select the **Specific security groups** radio button and in the text field that appears below it, add the security group you created in *Step 2*.

+7. Select **Apply**.

 ## Supported Read-only admin APIs